Privacy Center

 PLEASE REVIEW THIS NOTICE CAREFULLY.

 This Notice of Privacy Practices (Notice) describes the privacy practices of Troy Health, Inc. (dba Troy Medicare).
 (In this Notice, we may also refer to Troy, we, us, or our).
 It also applies to the members of Troy Medicare.
-Troy Medicare is a single entity to comply with the Health Insurance Portability and Accountability Act (HIPAA).
+This Notice describes how we may use or share your protected health information (PHI).
+By law, Troy Medicare must protect your PHI and provide you with a copy of this Notice.
+You have rights related to your PHI.
+This Notice describes those rights.

 Troy Medicare can share Protected Health Information (PHI) with its health plan delegates for the treatment, payment, and health care operations as allowed by HIPAA and this Notice.